fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 Since these are read-errors I don't know how serious they really are - but I'm not taking any chances.

 ## Data rescue and mounting the drive read-only
 To make as little additional damage as possible to the drive I remounted the drive in read-only mode as soon as I saw the error above.
-If I've had the storage space to create an image of the drive I would have done that, but unfortunely I don't have any >3GB drive on the shelf, so I'll make do with what I have.
+If I've had the storage space to create an image of the drive I would have done that, but unfortunately  I don't have any >3GB drive on the shelf, so I'll make do with what I have.
 ```
 # mount -o remount,ro /dev/sde1
 ```